-Dignity, Ethics, and a Just Society У Core Requirement Core component title aries Minimum credit hours attributed course Core-specific pre- / co-prerequisites and/or requirements None Core component summary well-being, equity, and justice to critically Courses that satisfy the Dignity, Ethics, and a Just Society requirement ask students to apply concepts of human dignity, well-being, equity, and justice to critically evaluate social systems; envision changes that promote dignity and justice; and assess the moral implications of their analysis for their own actions and vocation.
-Core component learning outcomes Students who complete this course will be able to: Analyze the cultural-institutional conditions and causes of just and unjust social systems using such concept social location, relationships, power, privilege, and vulnerability Apply such ethical concepts as human dignity, equity, well-being justice, and the common good to critically evaluate both existing social systems and proposals for social change Envision and articulate systemic social changes and other ways to promote flourishing, well-being, equity, juand the dignity of the human person Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 7 SLO 1, SLO 3, SLO 7 SLO 7 Essential criteria required of all Core components designated as satisfying the Dignity, Ethics, and a Just Society attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Familiarize students with key theoretical concepts and methods of analysis necessary for the critical evaluation of social systems (understood to include sociocultural practices, institutions, sectors of society, etc.) from the standpoint of human dignity, well-being, the common good, and justice, as appropriate for the topic area and discipline Require students to analyze how social systems advance or obstruct justice, and to evaluate the relative utility of different concepts and methods used to analyze the social systems/visions treated in the course Enable students to reflect on the ethical implications of course content in their own lives Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes Notes The key concepts of human dignity, well-being, and justice are intended to gloss three broad, multifaceted dimensions that have relevance for social evaluation; moreover, the use of the key concepts is not meant to preclude the use of additional concepts.
-Courses with this attribute may include a range of justice-oriented courses in a variety of disciplines, including professional and applied ethics courses (e.g., health care ethics, computer ethics) Any course in the University Core or in a major program of study is eligible to be approved as carrying this attribute except for: Ignite Seminar; Cura Personalis 1, 2, and 3; Eloquentia Perfecta 1; Eloquentia Perfecta 2
+Dignity, Ethics, and a Just Society у Core Requirement Core component title Varies Minimum credit hours attributed course Core-specific pre- / co-prerequisites and/or requirements None Core component summary Courses that satisfy the Dignity, Ethics, and a Just Society requirement ask students to apply concepts of human dignity, well-being, equity, and justice to critically evaluate social systems; envision changes that promote dignity and justice; and assess the moral implications of their analysis for their own actions and vocation.
+Core component learning outcomes Students who complete this course will be able to: Analyze the cultural-institutional conditions and causes of just and unjust social systems using such concepts as social location, relationships, power, privilege, and vulnerability Apply such ethical concepts as human dignity, equity, well-being justice, and the common good to critically evaluate both existing social systems and proposals for social change Envision and articulate systemic social changes and other ways to promote flourishing, well-being, equity, justice, and the dignity of the human person Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 7 SLO 1, SLO 3, SLO 7 SLO 7 Essential criteria required of all Core components designated as satisfying the Dignity, Ethics, and a Just Society attribute What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Familiarize students with key theoretical concepts and methods of analysis necessary for the critical evaluation of social systems (understood to include sociocultural practices, institutions, sectors of society, etc.) from the standpoint of human dignity, well-being, the common good, and justice, as appropriate for the topic area and discipline Require students to analyze how social systems advance or obstruct justice, and to evaluate the relative utility of different concepts and methods used to analyze the social systems/visions treated in the course Enable students to reflect on the ethical implications of course content in their own lives Require students to produce an artifact or artifacts that can be used to assess student achievement of the required course learning outcomes rs of society, etc.) from the ropriate for the topic area and I to evaluate the relative utility of sed in the course own lives Notes dimensions that have relevance for some preclude the use of additional conce Courses with this attribute may include professional and applied ethics course Any course in the University Core or well-being, and justice are intended to gloss ocial evaluation; moreover, the use of the lepts. de a range of justice-oriented courses in a vises (e.g., health care ethics, computer ethics in a major program of study is eligible to be sonalis 1, 2, and 3; Eloquentia Perfecta 1; Eloquentia Perfect variety of disciplines, including s) e approved as carrying this attribute